wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 The diverse participants attract me to challenge my communication skill, while the technical workshops keep me updated with current industry situation.

+The technical workshops delivered by top-notch engineers in their respective company.

 Nothing better than getting updated and having more friends at the same time.

 ***6. Do you like Penang and why do you like it?***